CrowdStrike/falcon-operator/docs/container/README.md

 #### (Option 1) Use CrowdStrike registry directly

-This is recommended for demoing purposes.
 Does not require any advanced set-ups.
 Users are advised to use the following excerpt in theirs FalconContainer custom resource definition.

 ```
 registry: